The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 If a member of your immediate family or household dies or sustains an injury that poses a serious threat to their life, you may be entitled to two days of paid compassionate leave.
 Compassionate leave is for more severe circumstances than carer's leave.
 Only full-time or part-time employees are entitled to take paid compassionate leave.
 Casual employees will receive unpaid compassionate leave.
 You can take compassionate leave at any time while your immediate family member or member of your household has a life threatening illness or injury (eg, you do not need to take the leave as soon as your immediately family member becomes ill) .
 You may take compassionate leave as a single continuous two day period, or two separate periods of one day each.

 You must give your employer notice when taking compassionate leave, and provide evidence of the reason to the leave if requested.

 You can take compassionate leave each time a member of your immediate family or household contracts or develops a personal illness or sustains a personal injury that poses a serious threat to his or her life

 What happens if my employer has to temporarily close due to a bushfire?

-Can my employer require me to take paid annual leave if it temporarily closes due to a bushfire?
+Can my employer require me to take paid annual leave or long service leave if it temporarily closes due to a bushfire?

 Can my employer stand me down from work without pay?

-If you are stood down and your employer has not obeyed the law (for example, work did not stop or did not have to stop), you may be entitled to recover lost wages and entitlements.
+If you are improperly stood down (for example, work did not actually stop or did not have to stop), you will be entitled to recover any lost wages.

 During the stand-down period your 'continuity of service' (how long you have worked for the company) is not broken.
 The stand-down period counts as service for all purposes.
-Other entitlements continue ('accrue') during the stand-down period, including annual leave, personal leave and long service leave.
+Other entitlements continue to accrue during the stand-down period, including annual leave, personal leave and long service leave.

-You can work for other employers during a stand-down if your employer agrees.
+You can work for other employers during a stand-down but only if your employer agrees.